roneesh/test_app/readme.md

 Views are in the ./views folder, the main views are new.jade for the main page, show.jade for the single application status page and index.jade for the 'admin' page where you can approve or deny applications.

-CSS is in teh ./public/css folder.
+CSS is in the ./public/css folder.
 The main file is main.scss which compiles to main.css, and then the import files into main.scss that are in ./public/css/styles.

 ## Architecture